-The 1946 NL pennant race was eerily akin to the one the Dodgers and Cardinals fought out in 1942: A big, early lead for Brooklyn, a late stretch run by St. Louis and a late-season injury to the still talented, still reckless Dodger outfielder Pete Reiser, hurting Brooklyn’s chances.
+The 1946 NL pennant race was eerily akin to the one the Dodgers and Cardinals fought out in 1942: A big, early lead for Brooklyn, a late stretch run by St. Louis and a late-season injury to the still talented, still reckless Brooklyn outfielder Pete Reiser, hurting the Dodgers’ chances.
 There was one tantalizing difference: Both teams finished tied after 154 games.

 A best-of-three playoff between the two teams, the first of its kind, only prolonged Brooklyn’s agony of the inevitable.
 St. Louis took the tiebreaker in two games, holding off furious late-inning Dodger rallies in both to place a victorious face on its own late-season run.
 But in triumph, the powerful Cardinals had to hand it to the Dodgers for sticking with them all the way in spite of a patchwork, platoonedOnly three players logged as many as 125 games for the otherwise beat-up or inexperienced Dodgers. roster orchestrated by manager Leo Durocher.

-While rookie Cardinal manager Eddie Dyer prepared a more conservative version of Lou Boudreau’s defensive shift against Ted Williams for the World Series, he soon got word that it all might be moot.
-Williams suffered a badly bruised right elbow after being drilled by a Mickey Haefner pitch in a warm-up exhibition against a group of AL all-stars.
+As rookie Cardinals manager Eddie Dyer prepared a more conservative version of Lou Boudreau’s defensive shift against Ted Williams for the World Series, he soon got word that it all might be moot.
+Williams suffered a badly bruised right elbow after being drilled by a Mickey Haefner pitch in a warm-up exhibition against a group of AL All-Stars.
 Williams rested up but did prep himself to play, albeit in pain, against St. Louis.

 Enos Slaughter, a hustling personality who, like Williams, was also suffering from an achy elbow, opened the bottom of the eighth for St. Louis with a single.
 But as the go-ahead runner at first base, Slaughter stood frustrated and stuck while the Red Sox retired the next two batters.